 TOLD you when I left Five Points I wouldn't divorce you, but I'd let you divorce me," she said.
 "Well, I've changed my mind.
 You're my husband, Ned.
 I wish we could live together, like any married couple.
 Apparently we can't, without fighting and making each other miserable.
-But-' and her jaw took on a firm, uncom-promising line-"if I can't have you,

-no one else is going to."
+But-" and her jaw took on a firm, uncompromising line-"if I can't have you, no one else is going to."

 "You left me almost six months ago," he said.
-"If I wait another six, I can sue you for divorce on the grounds of desertion."
+"If I wait another six, I can sue you for divorce on the famous radio star, The Spectator."

-"Toroby's ever proving the said.
-"You do."